tailhook/vagga/docs/pid1mode.rst

 * ``wait`` -- (default) run command (usually it gets PID 2) and wait until it exits
-* ``wait-any`` -- run command, then wait all processes in namespace to finish
+* ``wait-all-children`` -- run command, then wait all processes in namespace to finish
 * ``exec`` -- run the command as PID 1, useful only if command itself is process supervisor like upstart_, systemd_ or supervisord_

 Note that in ``wait`` and ``exec`` modes, when you kill vagga itself with a signal, it will propagate the signal to the command itself.
-In ``wait-any`` mode, signal will be propagated to all processes in the container (even if it's some supplementary command run as a child of some intermediary process).
+In ``wait-all-children`` mode, signal will be propagated to all processes in the container (even if it's some supplementary command run as a child of some intermediary process).
 This is rarely the problem.

 .. _upstart: http://upstart.ubuntu.com